 Transferring data outside of Guernsey and the EU

-In the event any of the third parties detailed above are outside of Guernsey and the EU and where I am transferring personal data, which would be protected under the GDP Law or GDPR, I will ensure that I meet the relevant requirements prior to carrying out such a transfer.
-This may include only transferring the data where I am satisfied that:
+In the event any of the third parties detailed above are outside of Guernsey and the EU and where we are transferring personal data, which would be protected under the GDP Law or GDPR, we will ensure that we meet the relevant requirements prior to carrying out such a transfer.
+This may include only transferring the data where we are satisfied that:

 The non-European Union country has Data Protection laws similar to the Laws in Guernsey and the European Union